REhints/REhints.com/_posts/2013-06-18-HexRaysCodeXplorer-Announcement.md

 layout: post
 ---

 On [REcon conference](http://recon.cx/2013/schedule/events/15.html) on this week we will be present our plugin for Hex-Rays Decompiler - **HexRaysCodeXplorer**.
+We already a long time working with static code analysis complex threats as Stuxnet, Flame, Festi and many [more](http://rehints.com/publications/).
+One of the problem with analysis this threats it's bad code navigation in Hex-Rays Decompieler.

 {{ excerpt_separator }}